-No customer accounted for greater than 10% of our net revenue for the first quarter of fiscal 2004.
-One distributor and one end-user customer of Extreme products accounted for 15% and 11% of our net revenue, respectively, for the first quarter of fiscal 2003.
+No customer accounted for greater than 10% of our net revenue for the three and six months ended December 28, 2003.
+One distributor, Tech Data Corporation, accounted for 10% and 13% of our net revenue, respectively, for the three and six months ended December 29, 2002.
 The level of sales to any customer may vary from period to period; however, we expect that significant customer concentration will continue for the foreseeable future.

 Gross margin.
 Cost of product revenue includes costs of raw materials, direct labor, manufacturing overhead, amounts paid to third-party contract manufacturers and costs related to warranty.
-Product gross margin increased to 56% for the first quarter of fiscal 2004 from 47% for the first quarter of fiscal 2003.
-The increase in product gross margin was primarily due to improved product mix, and the effect of our cost reduction programs including lower warranty costs, lower overhead costs and lower excess and obsolete inventory charges.
+Product gross margin increased to 52% for the second quarter of fiscal 2004 from 50% for the second quarter of fiscal 2003.
+Product gross margin increased to 54% for the first six months of fiscal 2004 from 48% for the first six months of fiscal 2003.
+The increase in product gross margin was primarily due to improved product mix, and the effect of our cost reduction programs including lower warranty costs and lower overhead costs.

-During the first quarter of fiscal 2003, we experienced a higher than normal rate of product warranty expense due to problems with various component parts within our products and our election, in some cases, to address those problems by replacing such products with new rather than refurbished replacements.
-The lower warranty expense in the first quarter of 2004 is attributable to operational changes we implemented to reduce these expenses.
-The lower overhead costs are due to cost reduction plans we put in place since the first quarter of 2003.
+During the first six months of fiscal 2003, we experienced a higher than normal rate of product warranty expense due to problems with various component parts within our products and our election, in some cases, to address those problems by replacing such products with new rather than refurbished replacements.
+The lower warranty expense in the first six months of fiscal 2004 was attributable to operational changes we implemented to reduce these expenses.
+The lower overhead costs were due to cost reduction plans we put in place beginning in the first quarter of 2003.

 We expect to realize lower per-unit product costs from our contract manufacturers as a result of volume and improved efficiencies as production matures.
 However, we do not know if or when such per unit cost reductions will occur.
 The failure to obtain these cost reductions could have a material adverse effect upon our gross margin and operating results.
-We anticipate some of these ongoing cost improvements will be offset by higher per unit costs of products we are currently introducing which are currently incurring higher costs during the pre-production phase of their manufacturing cycle.
+We anticipate some of these ongoing cost improvements will be offset by higher per unit costs of products we are currently introducing which are incurring higher costs during the pre-production phase of their manufacturing cycle.